Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Conclusions

-Finally, notice that the implementation of these ideas in Dirac materials such as graphene~\cite{Huertas2006} could provide a useful tool for the simulation of relativistic quantum mechanics in curved spacetime using condensed-matter resources.
+Finally, note that the implementation of these ideas in Dirac materials, such as graphene~\cite{Huertas2006,BerciouxPRB2023,Chakraborti2024}, could provide a useful tool for simulating relativistic quantum mechanics in curved spacetime using condensed-matter resources.

 \acknowledgments